 - Preheat the oven to 400°.

-- Brush the rack with oil, and sprinkle it with salt and pepper.
+- Brush the rack with oil, and sprinkle it with salt and black pepper.
 Put the rack in a roasting pan, and roast it in the preheated oven for 12 minutes

 - Lower the oven temperature to 350°